louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 RISK TOLERANCE FOR THE USE OF ONDANSETRON FOR GASTROENTERITIS‐INDUCED NAUSEA AND VOMITING

-The assessment has been reviewed by the DPF’s editorial board.
+The assessment has been reviewed by the DPF's editorial board.
 The board concluded that in cases where prolonged nausea, vomiting, and diarrhea leads to (risk of) dehydration, drug treatment can be considered to prevent hospital admission and to improve the success rate of oral rehydration.
 Vomiting and diarrhea are uncomfortable symptoms for both the child and parent, but do not need treatment in general.
 Editorial board members do not have conflicts of interest (as author of any of the papers included or as consultant to pharmaceutical industry).
 Some board members are familiar with using ondansetron for gastroenteritis.
-QT prolongation is rare and not conceived as a frequent or serious problem in children in daily practice and is sufficiently covered by—pragmatically—assessing family history on cardiac events and other risk factors.
+QT prolongation is rare and not conceived as a frequent or serious problem in children in daily practice and is sufficiently covered by — pragmatically — assessing family history on cardiac events and other risk factors.
 Serious side effects are not observed.
 This may bias their opinion favoring the use of ondansetron.
 There is a relevant medical need to treat children in whom oral rehydration alone is not successful, in both university hospitals and regular pediatric clinics.

 ---

 ### Beneficial adjunctive effects of the 5HT3 receptor antagonist ondansetron on symptoms, function and cognition in early phase schizophrenia in a double-blind, 2 × 2 factorial design, randomised controlled comparison with simvastatin [^b45e7b98].
 Journal of Psychopharmacology (2024).
 Medium credibility.

 In conclusion, our study examined the potential benefits of two novel agents in the treatment of schizophrenia.
 Both drugs caused statistically significant but clinically unimportant reductions in negative symptoms, the primary outcome variable.
 Although it was hypothesised that the two agents could have additive effects, when taken in combination, their effects were lessened by the emergence of depressive symptoms and increased side effects.
 An exploratory analysis revealed a full spectrum of symptomatic, functional and cognitive improvement in patients with less than 5 years of treatment when exposed to ondansetron whether alone or in combination with simvastatin.
 However, the benefits of ondansetron were not clinically transformative in this stable population and although there might be greater benefit on persistent symptoms, the latter are best treated early with clozapine.
 We suggest that ondansetron might most usefully be evaluated in help-seeking patients with the prodromal at-risk mental state prior to the need for antipsychotic medication.
 Such patients have a broad range of perceptual, affective and cognitive symptoms, and functional impairment for which there is no indicated medical treatment and which we found benefitted from ondansetron, a well-tolerated and safe drug.

 ---